top of page

 Sun, 12 Apr: Day of Mindfulness at Tram Tich Nunnery.

-Thur, 16 Apr: Visit Tam Binh Center for Special Needs Children; Drive to Da Nang; Flight to Nha Trang
+Thur, 16 Apr: Half day of Mindfulness at Dieu Tram Nunnery (Tu Hieu); Drive to Da Nang; Late Afternoon Flight to Nha Trang

 Sun, 19 Apr: Day of Mindfulness at Tram An Nunnery